suraj-singh12/CSE202CPPCodes/README.md

 # CSE202CPPCodes
-This repo contains all codes used in CSE202 class, LPU
+This repo contains solutions to all questions of CSE202 class, LPU.
+It also contains code for the concepts taught in the class.